How to Fit a Backpack

 Shoulder Straps

-1. If the front of your shoulder get very sore when your backpack, make sure that most of the weight is on your hips and not your shoulders.
+1. If the front of your shoulders get very sore when your backpack, make sure that most of the weight is on your hips and not your shoulders.
 If the cause of the pain is because your pack is too heavy, get a new pack with wider or more padded shoulder straps, or lighten your load.

 2. If the shoulder straps on your pack rub against your neck, loosen the sternum strap.
 If this doesn’t work, your pack may have a harness that is too narrow for you and you should exchange it.